DivyaratanPopli/Kinship_Inference/README.md

 -bed Path to tab-separated .bed file containing chromosome, reference and alternate alleles at all
      available positions [see example file](example_files/bedfile.bed)<br>
 -T path to file containing list of all bamfiles to be used in the analysis<br>
-- cnt We provide three options for contamination correction:<br>
+-cnt We provide three options for contamination correction:<br>
   0: No contamination correction<br>
   1: Contamination correction using divergence between the target population and contaminating population.
 We
      implement a script that uses an indexed vcf.gz file with an individual each from target and contaminating populations.<br>
   0<cnt<1 Contamination correction using divergence value given by cnt<br>
--c Number of cores (by default: all available cores) -i Size of genomic windows in int, Options:10000000, 1000000 (by default we use 10000000) -t Minimum number of nonzero windows for a library to be included in estimation for p_0 (by default:10) -cest File with contamination estimates (for contamination correction) -vcf.gz Compressed and indexed vcf file for calculation of divergence between target and contaminating populations -tar Name of individual from target population in vcf.gz -cont Name of individual from contaminating population in vcf.gz -r Enter 1 to estimate long ROH, 0 to skip (by default 1)
+-c Number of cores (by default: all available cores)<br>
+-i Size of genomic windows in int, Options:10000000, 1000000 (by default we use 10000000)<br>
+-t Minimum number of nonzero windows for a library to be included in estimation for p_0 (by default:10)<br>
+-cest File with contamination estimates (for contamination correction)<br>
+-vcf.gz Compressed and indexed vcf file for calculation of divergence between target and contaminating populations<br>
+-tar Name of individual from target population in vcf.gz<br>
+-cont Name of individual from contaminating population in vcf.gz<br>
+-r Enter 1 to estimate long ROH, 0 to skip (by default 1)<br>

 # Running KIN
 ```
--h help
--i Path to the folder where you ran KINgaroo
--o Output location
--T Path to file containing list of all bamfiles to be used in the analysis
--r Location of directory containing ROH estimates (by default: same as -i)
--c Cores (by default: all available cores)
--t Minimum number of sites in a window from which ROH estimates are reliable used (by default: 10)
--p p_0 estimate given by user (by default: Estimated from the data)
+KIN [-h] -i  -o  -T  [-r] [-c] [-t] [-p]
 ```
+-h help<br>
+-i Path to the folder where you ran KINgaroo<br>
+-o Output location<br>
+-T Path to file containing list of all bamfiles to be used in the analysis<br>
+-r Location of directory containing ROH estimates (by default: same as -i)<br>
+-c Cores (by default: all available cores)<br>
+-t Minimum number of sites in a window from which ROH estimates are reliable used (by default: 10)<br>
+-p p_0 estimate given by user (by default: Estimated from the data)<br>

-The final results are available in the file KIN_results.csv
+The final results are available in the file KIN_results.csv<br></p>